Anisotropic electron-phonon coupling and chiral phonons in van der Waals room temperature ferromagnet Fe$_{5}$GeTe$_{2}$: Results and discussion

-The possible electron--phonon coupling can also be investigated via the Fano parameters $q_j$ in Eq.~(\ref{eq.fit}), which reflects the interference of the discrete phonon with the continuum of electronic states.
-For the Raman peaks A$_{1}$(1) and A$_{1}$(2), we found the Fano parameters $q \sim 8$--$13$ and $35$--$50$, respectively (see Sec.~\ref{sec.fano_param} in the SM~\cite{Note1}).
+{\it Fano parameter.}--- The possible electron--phonon coupling can also be investigated via the Fano parameters $q_j$ in Eq.~(\ref{eq.fit}), which reflects the interference of the discrete phonon with the continuum of electronic states.
+For the Raman peaks A$_{1}$(1) and A$_{1}$(2), we found the Fano parameters $q \sim 8$--$13$ and $35$--$50$, respectively ($q$ values).
 Positive values indicate constructive (in-phase) coupling of this mode with the electron continuum.
-The electron--phonon coupling strength is given by the dimensionless parameter $1/q$, and decreases with increasing temperature.
-The monotonic drop in $1/q$ with temperature, instead of following the modulation of $M(T)$ in Fig.~\ref{fig.crystal}(c), establishes a weak connection between electron--phonon coupling and the magnetic order.
-To further establish the tilt in polar plots of Raman intensity in Fig.~\ref{fig.angle_raman} to electron--phonon coupling, we carried out wavelength-dependent Raman measurements.
-Indeed, we obtained symmetric polar plots of the same without any tilt in case of the excitation wavelength yielding the least coupling (see Figs.~\ref{fig.fano_asymmetry_energy} and~\ref{fig.angle_raman_488} in the SM~\cite{Note1}).
+The electron--phonon coupling strength is given by the dimensionless parameter $1/q$, and decreases with increasing temperature [see Fig.~\ref{fig.fano_q-1}(b), plotted for VV polarization configuration].
+As both $|\alpha_a|$ and $1/q$ relate to the integral intensity of the Raman mode, it is not surprising to observe that both follow a similar trend with temperature.
+The monotonic drop in $1/q$ and $\alpha_a$ with temperature, instead of following the modulation of $M(T)$ in Fig.~\ref{fig.crystal}(c), establishes a weak connection between electron--phonon coupling and magnetic order.

+Together, these observations demonstrate that optical resonance-induced electron--phonon coupling in F5GT is both anisotropic and magnetically sensitive, providing a microscopic basis for the interplay among lattice, electronic, and magnetic degrees of freedom in this layered van der Waals system.